Using the App

 Main Screen

-When a session is active the session code is displayed top left and this is the code you
+When a session is active the session code is displayed in the centre of the bottom row.
+You can

 Layout for tablets and PCs